The centerpiece of the Roxbury Latin dramatics program is the 300-seat Robert P. and Salua J.A. Smith Theater.

 Latin Play: As part of their regular study of classics, boys in Class IV perform an adaptation of one of Plautus’ comedies in Latin

-Student Production: a full-length production initiated and directed by students
+Student Production: a full-length production initiated and directed by a boy in Class I

 The centerpiece of the Roxbury Latin dramatics program is the 300-seat Robert P. and Salua J.A.
 Smith Theater, a well-appointed facility with unobstructed sight lines, fly and trap capabilities, an optional orchestra pit and excellent acoustics for student voices.
 All onstage roles and most of the technical work—set design and construction, lighting, and sound—in all productions are performed by students.